jpuck/etl/README.md

     php vendor/bin/phpunit --testdox

+When stepping through breakpoints in an IDE, like Netbeans, it's helpful to see the current test name output by setting the run configuration to debug:

+    php vendor/bin/phpunit --debug

 A code coverage report is available if you have the [`xdebug` extension][4] installed.
 In addition to the console text summary report, a full HTML GUI is generated to explore in the `coverage` folder.
 The easiest way to view this is